ceilfors/ceilfors.github.io/_drafts/retrospective.md

 requirement down rigorously.
 Blinded by the perfect vision, it is too easy for people to neglect the value of what we are trying to deliver in the first place.
-It is always amazing to see what seemingly incomplete is actually delivering values when you are slicing your requirements down and let the skeleton walk.
+It is always amazing to see what seemingly incomplete is actually delivering values when you are slicing your requirements down correctly and let the skeleton walk.

 Interesting thing to note, one of the success indicator is a constant change of priority.
 Your stakeholders will be a priority changing addict, so make sure that you don't leave technical debts behind.
-They will not realise what you have done to the business, which is reducing a huge opportunity cost in the long run.